 Prior to decommissioning, the Applicant will notify the Office of Renewable Energy Siting (ORES) and the Town of Somerset of its intention to begin decommissioning.
 The Applicant will engage an environmental consultant to assess the decommissioning activities and potential environmental impacts.
 The decommissioning work is expected to have an insignificant impact on the environment.
 The decommissioning work will not involve tree clearing.
-The Applicant will consult with the landowners regarding their preference for the removal of roads and fences.
+The Applicant will consult with the landowners regarding their preference for the removal of roads and fences, as may be allowed by federal, state, and local laws at the time of decommissioning.